Soft color for your bedroom.

 FYI: Keep in mind that colors that may be beautiful to us can be offensive to certain cultures.

 Gray.
 Very classy and still very popular – as it should be!
 You can do so much with it.
 It can be part of a coastal palette, contemporary – just about anything.
-Undertone are key to choosing the right gray for you.
+Undertone is key to choosing the right gray for you.

 Purple and lavender are some other colors that are a bit trendy but really cool if you know how to use them.
 We don’t want a Barney purple room but this soft lavender will help any guest to sleep in no time at all.

 Aren’t you glad it’s not a red dining room?
 That’s one of my peeves that I constantly write about.
 It’s not that a red dining room is unattractive it’s just so. very. typical.
 Why hire a Color Specialist if you just want typical color?
-You can go to the box stores for that
+You can go to the box stores for that 🙂

 The beige one with the chandelier and window ,..what color is that?